Ancient Vessels

 By the mid 1980s, the Soviet Union’s new Akula-class submarines had a steep drop in broadband acoustic noise profiles after the Toshiba milling machine had been sold to the Soviets.
 On top of running silent, the Akula class could dive to depths of up to two thousand feet—while the U.S. Navy’s frontline submarines, the Los Angeles class, could dive to only 650 feet.

-To combat the threat of the Akula class, the U.S. Navy responded with the Seawolf class of nuclear attack submarines.
+To combat the threat of the Akula class, the U.S. Navy responded with Seawolf submarines.
 The Seawolf submarines were designed with HY-100 steel alloy hulls two inches thick to withstand the pressures of deep diving.
 HY-100 steel is roughly 20 percent stronger than the HY-80 used in the Los Angeles class.
 As a result, the submarines are capable of diving to depths of up to two thousand feet, and crush depth estimates run from 2,400 to 3,000 feet.

-The Seawolf submarines are each powered by one Westinghouse S6W nuclear reactor.
-The class was the first class of American submarine to utilize pump-jet propulsors over propellers, a feature that has carried over to the newest Virginia class.
+A Seawolf submarine is powered by one Westinghouse S6W nuclear reactor.
+The class was the first of American submarine to use pump-jet propulsors over propellers.
 A Seawolf is capable of eighteen knots on the surface, 35 knots underwater, and a silent running speed of about 20 knots.

-The resulting submarine is ten times quieter over the full range of operating speeds than the improved Los Angeles submarines, and an astonishing seventy times quieter than the original Los Angeles–class submarines.
+A Seawolf submarine is ten times quieter over the full range of operating speeds than the improved Los Angeles submarines, and an astonishing seventy times quieter than the original Los Angeles class submarines.
 It can run quiet at twice the speed of previous boats.